Norwell High School Music

 UPCOMING MUSIC EVENTS

-Wednesday, January 15: Winter Chorus and Guitar Concert
+Thursday, January 15: Winter Band/Jazz Concert

 SPECIAL THANKS TO

-Mr. Matthew Keegan, Mrs. Diane Provenzano, Mr. Warren McCallum, Mr. Marc Bender, Mrs. Jennifer Greenberg, Mr. Matthew Marani, Mr. JJ Niamkey, the NHS Faculty, Staff and Custodians, Stephanie Barry, Liza Gagnon, Mary Jo Running, Glenn Silvia, Norwell Arts, the Avedis Zildjian Company, South Shore Conservatory, the Jesse Stiglich Music School and, most of all, our unfailingly supportive parents, families and friends.
+Mr. Matthew Keegan, Dr. Meredith Erickson, Mr. Warren McCallum, Mr. Marc Bender, Mrs. Jennifer Greenberg, Mr. Matthew Marani, Mr. JJ Niamkey, the NHS Faculty, Staff and Custodians, Stephanie Barry, Liza Gagnon, Mary Jo Running, Glenn Silvia (Goulet & Co.), NorwellArts, the Jesse Stiglich Music School, South Shore Conservatory, and, most of all, our unfailingly supportive parents, families and friends.

 NOTE